History of science and technology in China: Mo Di and the School of Names

 The Warring States period began 2500 years ago at the time of the invention of the crossbow.
 Needham notes that the invention of the crossbow "far outstripped the progress in defensive armor", which made the wearing of armor useless to the princes and dukes of the states.
 At this time, there were also many nascent schools of thought in China—the Hundred Schools of Thought (諸子百家), scattered among many polities.
 The schools served as communities which advised the rulers of these states.
 Mo Di (墨翟 Mozi, 470 BCE–c.
 391 BCE) introduced concepts useful to one of those rulers, such as defensive fortification.
 One of these concepts, fa (法 principle or method) was extended by the School of Names (名家 Ming jia, ming=name), which began a systematic exploration of logic.
-The development of a school of logic was cut short by the defeat of Mohism's political sponsors by the Qin dynasty, and the subsumption of fa as law rather than method by the Legalists (法家 Fa jia).
+The development of a school of logic was cut short by the defeat of Mohism's political sponsors by the Qin dynasty, and the subsumption of fa as law rather than method by the Legalists.

 Needham further notes that the Han dynasty, which conquered the short-lived Qin, were made aware of the need for law by Lu Jia and by Shusun Tong, as defined by the scholars, rather than the generals.

 Derived from Taoist philosophy, one of the newest longstanding contributions of the ancient Chinese are in Traditional Chinese medicine, including acupuncture and herbal medicine.
 The practice of acupuncture can be traced back as far as the 1st millennium BC and some scientists believe that there is evidence that practices similar to acupuncture were used in Eurasia during the early Bronze Age.

 Using shadow clocks and the abacus (both invented in the ancient Near East before spreading to China), the Chinese were able to record observations, documenting the first recorded solar eclipse in 2137 BC, and making the first recording of any planetary grouping in 500 BC.
 These claims, however, are highly disputed and rely on much supposition.
 The Book of Silk was the first definitive atlas of comets, written c.
 400 BC.
 It listed 29 comets (referred to as sweeping stars) that appeared over a period of about 300 years, with renderings of comets describing an event its appearance corresponded to.

 In architecture, the pinnacle of Chinese technology manifested itself in the Great Wall of China, under the first Chinese Emperor Qin Shi Huang between 220 and 200 BC.
 Typical Chinese architecture changed little from the succeeding Han dynasty until the 19th century.
 The Qin dynasty also developed the crossbow, which later became the mainstream weapon in Europe.
 Several remains of crossbows have been found among the soldiers of the Terracotta Army in the tomb of Qin Shi Huang.